greg42/openOfficeMarkup/README.md

   character.
 Tables can have a label and a caption.
 * [tblref label=tbl] references a table (the referenced table obviously has to have a caption and a label).
+* [flavor name=BlockQuotes] enables the BlockQuotes parsing extension (check the source code for additional extensions)
 ~~~

 This language is first parsed by small parser built with